 The fear period that kicks in at about four months of age means that the vital socialisation period door is closing and it is well documented.

-What isn’t so well documented is that ‘adolescent dogs experience a second “Fear Impact” period—also called the “Fear of New Situations”, to quote Gail Fisher of All Dogs Gym and Inn.
-‘FNS is marked by the dog’s reluctance to approach something familiar—as if they’re seeing it for the first time—and/or an unwillingness to approach new things.
+What isn’t so well documented is that ‘adolescent dogs experience a second “Fear Impact” period—also called the “Fear of New Situations”, to quote Gail Fisher of All Dogs Gym and Inn in Adolescent Anxiety – Second Fear period: ‘FNS is marked by the dog’s reluctance to approach something familiar—as if they’re seeing it for the first time—and/or an unwillingness to approach new things.
 A dog’s behavior may range from slight caution or hesitation, to downright fearful refusal.
 FNS is an adolescent phenomenon that may occur sometime between six and 18 months of age.
 It may also occur more than once……..Even slight changes in the dog’s environment can send the dog into a tizzy’.

 She explains it very well and advises the best approach is to be patient, be jolly, remove your dog if possible, and know that adolescence is just a period and hopefully short-lived.

-Here is the story of an adolescent Flat Coated Retriever whose family I helped a short while ago.
+Here is the story of Brio, an adolescent Cocker Spaniel whose family I helped a short while ago.

 My main website: www.dogidog.co.uk